 - The users could be visiting another web site that is pretending to be yours (i.e. it looks just like yours).
 This “phishing” web site could be trying to collect information from your users for their own purposes.
 Unless your users can identify that this site is not legitimate, they could easily be duped into revealing user names, passwords, and personal information.
 How could they end up at a phishing web site like this?
 This can happen by, for example, clicking on a web site link emailed to them in a malicious email or by them going to a misspelled version of your web site address.
-No site is immune from such attacks, but you can mitigate them.
+No site is immune from such attacks, but you can work to mitigate them.

 So, how can your SSL Certificate help mitigate the possibility of eavesdropping, man-in-the-middle, and phishing?

 SSL Certificates are signed by a third-party authority, the so-called “Certificate Authority“.
 This can be: